aphilas/reject-bbi/src/posts/2020-12-09-contribution-guidelines.md

 ## Authorship guidelines
 ### Respectfulness
 Respect the opinions of other think tanks.
-Do not attack the character or other attributes of a person making an argument, but rather attack the individual ([Ad hominem attacks](https://www.txstate.edu/philosophy/resources/fallacy-definitions/Ad-Hominem.html)).
+Do not attack the character or other attributes of a person making an argument, but rather attack the idea itself ([Ad hominem attacks](https://www.txstate.edu/philosophy/resources/fallacy-definitions/Ad-Hominem.html)).

 ### Thoroughness
 Ensure due research is made about the subject matter.
 Consult alternative authorities, with respect to the guidelines on "permissions."
 Avoid click-baity articles, baseless claims, or otherwise filler text that does not move the discussion forward.